 Contempt is when one spouse looks down on the other, using sarcasm, eye rolling, name calling etc.

 Antidote: Nurture fondness and admiration.
 Appreciate your spouse and remember why you got together in the first place.
-Develop a sense of we, and make your partner your best friend.
+Develop a sense of awe, and make your partner your "best friend."

 4. Deal effectively with stonewalling: